thearn/printable_ramps/README.md

 This repository contains functions which will let you set up your own version of the problem, sketch out your own solution using your mouse, then generate a 3D-printable ramp to roll marbles down in order to test your design.

+A static non-interactive version of the notebook can be found [here](http://www.tristanhearn.com/printable_ramps).

 Run `Ramps.ipynb` using IPython Notebook (with the --pylab=inline argument) to interactively walk through the process.